-Parts List – use this area to specify any existing Component Item(s) in the Workspace, which you have created as temporary stub components.
+Parts List – use this area to specify any existing Component Item(s) in the server, which you have created as temporary stub components.
 Click Add and browse for the required Item accordingly.
 The librarian can then run with this to fulfill the request.
-If no stub part exists, the librarian will simply create a new Component Item in the Workspace, along with requisite domain model Items.
+If no stub part exists, the librarian will simply create a new Component Item in the server, along with requisite domain model Items.

 Once all information is defined as required – and essentially the Manufacturer and Manufacturer Part Numbers (which are mandatory) – click the button at the top-right of the form, to effect the creation of the request.

-With the request saved, its full details will be presented.
+With the request saved, the full details of the request will be presented.

 Notice that in addition to the information supplied previously, the following is displayed: